Strathearn, Edmonton

 Strathearn is a roughly triangular shaped residential neighbourhood in south central Edmonton, Alberta, Canada.
 Most of the development in Strathearn dates to the 1940s and 1950s.

 The neighbourhood is bounded on the south west by Connors Road, on the east by 85 Street, and on the north west by the North Saskatchewan River valley.
 To the north, it overlooks the North Saskatchewan River valley and the river valley neighbourhood of Cloverdale.
 To the east is the neighbourhood of Holyrood, and to the south west is the neighbourhood of Bonnie Doon.
 To the south east is the neighbourhood of Idylwyle.
 Bonnie Doon Shopping Centre and Whyte Avenue are located a short distance to the south of the neighbourhood.

+Strathearn is best known for the popular Strathearn Art Walk.

 History

 Part of the area of Strathearn was annexed by the City of Strathcona in 1907, and became part of the City of Edmonton when Strathcona amalgamated with Edmonton in 1912.
 The name Strahearn, which is Scottish Gaelic for "the valley of the river Earn", or "the valley of the Irish", has been used in Edmonton since 1912 and is likely a reference to the Governor General of the day, Prince Arthur, Duke of Connaught and Strathearn.
 Large lots were subdivided during this period but only a few scattered houses were actually constructed.
 After World War II Edmonton's city planners replotted the area and development began in earnest.
 Most of the structures in the neighbourhood date from 1948 to 1954.
 Extension of Connors Road to the Bonnie Doon Traffic Circle in the early 1960s clearly defined the neighbourhood's boundary with Bonnie Doon.